DevExpress-Examples/blazor-scheduler-smart-paste/README.md

     }
     ```

-2. In the `Program.cs` file, create an AI chat client for Azure OpenAI and register DevExpress services:
+2. In the `Program.cs` file, configure an AI chat client for Azure OpenAI and register DevExpress services:

     ```csharp
     var openAiServiceSettings = builder.Configuration